BriannaBlain/BlainCastelli/PA5/README(Edited for PA4).md

-# PA1: Spinning Cube
+# PA2: Spinning Cube with Interaction

-# Dependencies, Building, and Running
+# Dependencies, Building, Running, and Interaction

 ## Dependency Instructions
 For both of the operating systems to run this project installation of these three programs are required [GLEW](http://glew.sourceforge.net/), [GLM](http://glm.g-truc.net/0.9.7/index.html), and [SDL2](https://wiki.libsdl.org/Tutorials).